awaregroup/IIALab/labs/Lab04.md

 ```

 ### 1.2 - Verify Deployment on IoT Edge Device
-The module deployment is instant, however changes to the device can take around 5-7 minutes to take effect.
+The module deployment is instant, however, changes to the device can take around 5-7 minutes to take effect.
 This means it can take a while for the new container to be loaded.
 The following commands can be used to check the status of the SimulatedTemperatureSensor container:

 1. To validate the Azure IoT Edge runtime installation, continue within PowerShell and use the command:
 ```powershell